aztfmod/symphony/docs/public-cloud/gitlab-setup.md

 TIP: In case the pipeline run generates a server access error while trying to reach an inaccessible IP Address, update the value for ```external_url``` in ```gitlab.rb``` on the server.

+TIP: Before you can ssh into the Gitlab server, you may have to update the Gitlab server password with your SSH Public Key.

+1. Copy your local SSH public key.
+2. In the Azure portal, locate your Gitlab server VM.
+3. Under the left panel of the VM, locate "Reset Password" under "Support + troubleshooting".
+4. For the Mode, selected "Reset SSH public key".
+5. For username, enter "gitlab".
+6. For the SSH public key, paste the SSH public key you copied from your local system. e.g. ssh-rsa ABCXYZ...

 ```bash
 ssh gitlab@servername.com